akaaka928/gothic/README.md

    * Execution options for MAGI (shared with GOTHIC)
      - USE_OFFICIAL_SFMT: 1 uses SFMT (SIMD-oriented Fast Mersenne Twister developed by Mutsuo Saito and Makoto Matsumoto); 1 is default
      - USE_OFFICIAL_SFMT_JUMP: 1 uses SFMT-jump (jump function for SFMT developed by Mutsuo Saito and Makoto Matsumoto); 1 is default
+     - USE_LIS_FOR_MAGI: 1 uses Lis (Library of Iterative Solvers for linear systems developed by Nishida et al.); 1 is default
      - SET_EXTERNAL_FIELD: 1 outputs radial profiles of each components' potential for N-body simulations; 0 is default
      - SET_EXTERNAL_FIELD_DISK: 1 outputs potential field of disk components for N-body simulations; 1 is default (automatically disabled if SET_EXTERNAL_FIELD is 0)
      - ADAPTIVE_EXTERNAL_FIELD: 1 uses adaptive gridding instead of regular grid for numeric tables for potential profiles; 0 is default